zolrath/wemux/README.md

   `wemux list-sessions` is equivalent to entering `tmux -S /tmp/wemux-host list-sessions`

+## User List
+  wemux can display a list of connected users, indicating users in mirror mode with [m] at the end of their name.

+  If you'd like to see a list of all users currently connected to the wemux session, you have three options:

+### wemux users
+  Enter `wemux users` in the terminal to display a list of all currently connected wemux users.

+    wemux users
+    Connected wemux Users:
+    zolrath, csagan[m]

+### Status Bar
+  You can add the user list to your status bar by adding #(wemux status_users) where you see fit by editing your `~/tmux.conf` file.

+    set -g status-right "#(wemux status_users)"

+### Display Message
+  If you'd rather display users on command via a tmux message, similar to the user attachment/detachment messages, by editing your `~/tmux.conf` file.
+  Pick whatever key you'd like to bind it to.
+Using t as an example:

+    unbind t
+    bind t run-shell 'wemux display_users'

+  Note that the tmux prefix should be pressed before t to activate the command.

+  User listing can be disabled by setting `allow_user_list="false"` in `wemux.conf`

 ### Short-form Commands
   All commands have a short form. s for start, a for attach, p for pair etc.